 Starting a business is risky.
-There are so many factors that might go wrong and there is a lot to learn every single day.
+There are so many factors that might go wrong, and there is a lot to learn every single day.
 It’s hard work, whatever anyone says.
-I assume you know your business and you’re on top of your trade but it’s not what you do that is the hard part.
+I assume you know your business and you’re on top of your trade, but it’s not what you do that is the hard part.
 It’s the things you don’t know that make it so risky.
-If you’ve never ran a business before the learning curve in that segment alone can be extremely steep.
+If you’ve never run a business before the learning curve in that segment alone can be extremely steep.

 For example, you can be a plumber in a regular job, and your risk of failure is low.
 If you mess up, you might lose your job, but you won’t lose anything else.

-If you run a business, in the first instance you become a business owner and in the second instance you work as a plumber.
+If you run a business, in the first instance, you become a business owner, and in the second instance, you work as a plumber.
 If you think you can be a plumber to run a business, you will fail!

 Most start-ups are very good at what they do but have no idea about running a business, and that’s why they fail.

 In my experience, many start-ups keep working on improving their skills (plumber), because they believe that is the reason it doesn’t work.
-Of course it’s much easier because this part they understand.
+Of course, it’s much easier because this part they understand.
 It is like inventing a new product and starting a website promoting it.
 If after a while nobody buys, they keep refining the product in the hope this will attract customers.
 And so the cycle begins until they run out of resources and have to give up.

 If they instead learn the skills required to run a business, understanding the market, its customers and their problems, they would realise that a business is centred on customers and not the products they create.

 Being a business owner is about running a business.
 It’s not about being a plumber.